microsoft/ApplicationInsights-JS/API-reference.md

         // Custom cookie domain.
 This is helpful if you want to share Application Insights cookies across subdomains.
         cookieDomain: string;

+        // If true, the buffer with all unsent telemetry is stored in a session storage.
+The buffer is resotered on page load.
+        // The feature is enable by default starting with v0.23.0.
+        enableSessionStorageBuffer: boolean;
     }

 Set these values in [the snippet](https://azure.microsoft.com/documentation/articles/app-insights-javascript/) that you insert in your web pages.